For its outstanding performance…

 - Short Term: 0%

-- External managers: Fidelity Investments Canada ULC, Triasima Portfolio Management Inc and Manulife Asset Management Limited.
+- External managers: Fidelity Investments Canada ULC, Triasima Portfolio Management Inc and Manulife Investment Management Limited.

 The Funds’ Investment Policies are developed by the Fund Manager’s Investment Committee, which meets regularly to make any necessary changes.
 The Committee includes both internal and external investment experts, as well as representatives of professional association shareholders.